Nextdoor/git-change/git-change.rst

 --remote    Name of the remote repository to fetch from and push to.
             (default: 'origin')

 -b, --bug   Bug ID to include in the commit message header.
+This
+            option causes `git-change` to set the BUG_ID environment variable to the given ID before invoking `git-commit` so that a git hook can add it as a commit message header.

 --cc        Comma-separated list of addresses to copy on change notification
             mails.

---chain
-            Chain with the previous Gerrit change.
-Use when this change depends on the previous one.
+--chain     Chain with the previous Gerrit change.
+Use when this
+            change depends on the previous one.
 Current branch must be a temporary change branch.
 Implies --switch.

---fetch
-            Run git-fetch so that remote branch is in sync with the central repository.
+--fetch     Run `git-fetch` so that remote branch is in sync with
+            the central repository.

 --merge-commit
             Create a change for a merge commit.
 Implies